The return of Sweden’s cinematic pop perfectionists…

 Since the release of their debut album Voyage in 2011, the pair have been relatively inactive.
 But as perfectionists, The Sound Of Arrows like to take their time on music.
 “Most of the bands we really rate, they don’t make music on a conveyor belt – it’s more about when they’re ready and when they have something to present.
 It just took time to get right.”

-The Sound Of Arrows story originally kicked into gear with the release of ‘Into The Clouds’ back in 2009.
+The Sound Of Arrows story originally kicked into gear with the release of the Danger!
+EP back in 2008.
+But it was 2009’s ‘Into The Clouds’ that put them on the map.
 It became one of the UK’s most downloaded songs for the week it was released, its appeal drawn from the synth melodies and washes of sound that typified The Sound Of Arrows approach.

 Plans for an album soon followed, but the pair discovered that their sound was constantly evolving, which meant that they ended up dumping the first two album efforts.
 Although they managed to complete the third incarnation of the album (which became Voyage), issues with their then-label Geffen saw the album locked up for a year.
 When Geffen folded, the boys took the initiative and released Voyage themselves.
 This actually proved to be fortuitous as they could spend longer fine-tuning the album and also put back songs that Geffen hadn’t liked at the time.